ElfFriend-DnD/foundryvtt-concentration-5e/README.md

 ## Features

-### Concentration Status
+### Automatic Concentration Status Application
-Provides a status effect for "Concentrating" which makes it easy to tell that an actor is concentrating on a spell.

-When a spell is cast which has the "Concentration" component, apply this temporary "Concentrating" status effect to the casting actor.
+When a spell is cast which has the "Concentration" tag, a "Concentration" status effect is automatically applied to the casting actor.

-If possible, we also make note which spell they are concentrating on.
+We also make note which spell they are concentrating on in the title of this effect.

 ### Duplicate Concentration Reminders
-When an actor currently "Concentrating" casts a spell which has the "Concentration" component, remind them that they are currently concentrating on something else.
+When an actor with this "Concentrating" status casts a spell which has the "Concentration" component, the Spell Usage dialog will contain a warning that they are currently concentrating on something else (including what they are concentrating on).

-Do not remind them if they are concentrating on the spell that was re-cast.
+No reminder is shown if they are re-casting the same spell they are currently concentrating on.

-### Damage Taken Check
+### Damage Taken Check Chat Card
-When an actor currently "Concentrating" takes damage, prompt them for a concentration check.
+When an actor currently "Concentrating" takes damage, prompt them for a concentration check with a chat card similar to any other effect which would prompt them for a saving throw.

+The saving throw DC for this check is automatically calculated and displayed on the card.

 "Takes Damage" is reliant on the following ways an Actor might take damage:
 - Right Click -> Apply Damage from a 5e damage roll chat card.